prasadtalasila/IRCLogParser/README.md

 ## Installation

 IRCLogParser depends on various third-party libraries which are handled by [setup.py](./setup.py).
-Run `pip -v install -e .` in the root directory to install these dependencies.
+Run the "install.sh" script in the root directory to install these dependencies and other OS level dependencies for the third-party libraries.

 ## License